Everything You Need to Know About Artichokes

 Artichokes are popular in Southern US and Mediterranean cuisine.
-These delicate nutty flavoured blossoms are often found preserved and added to many dishes such as antipastos, pasta sauces, dips, salads and enjoyed as a side dish or appetizer.
+These delicate, nutty flavoured blossoms are often found preserved and added to many dishes such as antipastos, pasta sauces, dips and salads.
+They can be enjoyed as a side dish or appetizer.

-The modern day [or Globe] artichokes are a variety of thistle that were cultivated to be edible in Italy around the middle of the 9th century.
+The modern day – otherwise known as Globe – artichokes are a variety of thistle that were cultivated to be edible in Italy around the middle of the 9th century.
 The Dutch introduced artichokes to England, where they grew in Henry VIII’s garden in 1530.
-They were brought to Louisiana by French immigrants in the 19th century and later to California by the Spanish.
+They were brought to Louisiana by French immigrants in the 19thcentury and later to California by the Spanish.

-Many people are unsure of how to prepare artichokes, but they are quite easy to cook and fun to eat!
-The ultimate finger food!
-Be sure to allot at least half or a whole artichoke per person.
+Many people are unsure of how to prepare artichokes, but fortunately they are quite easy to cook and equally as fun to eat.
+The ultimate finger food, be sure to allot at least half to one whole artichoke per person.

 Choose artichokes that are compact, with crisp, tightly packed, bright green leaves.
 Avoid artichokes with discoloured or brown-tipped leaves or a dried brown stem.
 When selecting artichokes, pick the ones that are heavy for their size.
 This indicates a high water content.
-Give artichokes a gentle squeeze to see that they feel hard, making sure they are not soft or dried out.
+Give artichokes a gentle squeeze to see that they feel hard, making sure they haven’t softened or dried out.

-Fresh artichokes with tight petals may be stored in the fridge unwashed in a plastic bag for up to one week.
+To store fresh artichokes, the tight petals may be kept in the fridge unwashed in a plastic bag for up to one week.

 To freeze, trim off the top (about ½ an inch off the top) to expose some of the leaves, sprinkle a little bit of water over the cut ends, then seal in an airtight plastic bag before placing in the freezer.

 Prepare artichokes by peeling away the loose petals at the base by the stem.
-Cut the stem away at the base of the artichoke avoiding not to cut too much as this is the heart.
+Cut the stem away at the base of the artichoke, taking care not to cut too much as this is the heart.
 Trim the top points by cutting away an inch from the top to expose the inner part of the petals.
 Use kitchen shears to trim the thorns from the outer petals.
-Rinse under cold, running water to remove any trapped dirt or debris, rub a cut lemon half against the trimmed parts of the artichoke to prevent oxidization [browning].
+Rinse under cold, running water to remove any trapped dirt or debris, and rub a cut lemon half against the trimmed parts of the artichoke to prevent oxidization [browning].

-To boil, place trimmed whole artichokes in a deep pot fully submerge in cold water seasoned with 1 tablespoon of salt, 1 table spoon of lemon juice and 2 of your favourite fresh herb sprigs like thyme or basil [optional].
-Boil artichokes depending on size for 30 to 40 minutes until tender [insert a sharp knife with little pressure].
+To boil, place trimmed whole artichokes in a deep pot and fully submerge in cold water seasoned with 1 tablespoon of salt, 1 tablespoon of lemon juice and 2 of your favourite fresh herb sprigs like thyme or basil [optional].
+Boil artichokes for 30 to 40 minutes, depending on their size, just until tender [to test, insert a sharp knife with little pressure].

 To microwave, after trimming place whole artichokes in a microwavable baking dish with enough water to almost submerge and cover.
 Microwave on high for 20 to 30 minutes until tender.
 Cooking times may vary based on microwave and size of artichoke.